01mf02/jq-lang-spec/json.typ

 == Accessing <json-access>

-// TODO: document v[i:, :i]

-We will now define three _access operators_.
+We will now define _access operators_.
 These serve to extract values that are contained within other values.

 The value $v[i]$ of a value $v$ at index $i$ is defined as follows: